kamloiic/procrastinator-app/README.md

 <img src="images/Application.png" width="400" height="300">

-This app uses PostgreSQL Database, the Scaleway Container registry, the Kapsule Kubernetes Cluster and the managed services of the Scaleway Cloud Infrastructure through the deployment.
+This app uses PostgreSQL Database, the Github Container registry, the Kapsule Kubernetes Cluster and the managed services of the Scaleway Cloud Infrastructure through the deployment.

 <img src="images/Architecture.png" width="500" height="200">